 At a high level, how will you test your product?

-By running the code personally and testing each step of the apps use in order so that we can catch earlier problems in the program’s use.
+We will be testing the code by running the code manually and testing each step of the apps use in order so that we can catch problems earlier in the program’s development.

 You need to automate at least part of this this semester, so how can you automate?

-One idea that we have to automate our program would be that when someone uploads a photo of their clothing, it will be automatically displayed on a “drip card” (clothing/outfit card) within the user’s “card deck” (their closet)
+The process that we will take is planning the automation that we need to test out web application, then we will either complete the preparation of testing the automation tools or test the automation steps manually as well as the solutions manually.
+Following these steps, we will deploy the automation tools and conclude by reviewing the testing that was done by these tools.

-How does testing interact with commits (always test before commit? all tests pass? all tests pass before merge?)
+How does testing interact with commits

-We will definitely test before committing.
-All tests should pass before code is committed.
+We will definitely test before committing each time as all tests should pass before code is committed to ensure bug free instances every step of the way.

-Security - Think about how you are going approach this.
+Security

 What aspects of the stack will need more security than others?

-The uploading of pictures portion, as well as user log in.
+Uploading photos should have some security features so that not all files in the user’s devices can be seen by the application, but also so that no unacceptable file types can be uploaded.
+There will also need to be security surrounding the user login as well as billing information.

 Where do you think security factors in during development?

-Security should be considered at every stage of the development process.
+Security should be considered at every stage of the development process no matter what.

 What tools will be used?

-Windows (Operating system), Microsoft Office (Presentation software), HTML (Programming language), GitHub, Google Lens
+1) Windows (Operating system) 2) Microsoft Office (Presentation software) 3) HTML (Programming language) 4) GitHub 5) Google Lens 6) Azure